 If you fail to provide personal information

 If you fail to provide information when requested, which is necessary for us to consider your application (such as evidence of qualifications or work history), we will not be able to process your application successfully.
-For example, if we require a driving license check or references for this role and you fail to provide us with relevant details, we will not be able to take your application further due to our CAA legal requirements.
+For example, if we require a driving license check or references for this role and you fail to provide us with relevant details, we will not be able to take your application further due to our Civil Aviation Authority legal requirements.

-Information about Criminal Convictions
+Information about criminal convictions

 We have in place appropriate safeguards which we are required by law to maintain when processing such data.

 You will not be subject to decisions that will have a significant impact on you based solely on automated decision-making.